Job, Career, Calling: Key to Happiness and Meaning at Work?

 Posted Jun 29, 2012

-Consider these three orientations toward work-- see which one applies to your current employment:
+Consider these three orientations toward work and see which one applies to your current employment:

 Interestingly enough, you cannot necessarily predict someone’s orientation based on their job title or income.
 In fact, Wrzesniewski’s research has found that most professions are fairly evenly divided—with about a third of workers falling into each category.
 Let's take the example of an administrative assistant:

-- The administrative assistant might approach his/her work with a job attitude: “I’m working here because it was the only job available in this market.
+- The administrative assistant might approach his or her work with a job attitude: “I’m working here because it was the only job available in this market.
 It’s OK but it’s not my life.
 I'm more interested in my family right now.”

-- Or s/he might have a career approach: “I really want to move up.
+- Or he or she might have a career approach: “I really want to move up.
 I’m working toward becoming the CEO’s assistant.
 I want that office on the top floor.
 I want to be seen as a person with power and access to the people in this organization.”